-Born in India and raised outside of Philadelphia, Anupy grew up visiting her grandfather's childhood village in Punjab.
+Born in India and raised outside of Philadelphia, Anupy grew up visiting her grandfather's childhood village, Bhikhi, in the heart of Punjab.
 She first learned to cook traditional, spicy Punjabi-style food from him.
 It was this passion that compelled her to leave daily reporting to teach her young girls how to appreciate good Indian food and blog about it on indianasapplepie.com - now also the name of her company.

-Her first two books, The Indian Slow Cooker and Vegan Indian Cooking remain the top-selling Indian cookbooks in North America.
-In both, she successfully combines her knowledge of Indian cooking and her journalistic style to give you easy recipes that are at once authentic and healthy.
+Her books are among the top-selling Indian cookbooks in North America.
+In all, she successfully combines her knowledge of Indian cooking and her journalistic style to give you easy recipes that are at once authentic and healthy.
 Her approach is Indian food from an American point of view - the essence of Indian As Apple Pie.

 Anupy is a former business reporter and has worked in print, television, and radio.
 Her last job was as the morning reporter for Chicago Tribune-owned CLTV.
 She has also reported for Bloomberg News and WGN-TV.
 Anupy’s food-related work has appeared in the Chicago Tribune, the Chicago Sun-Times, the Wall Street Journal, and various other newspapers and magazines.
-She is a regular commentator on NPR, and teaches classes at Williams-Sonoma, Sur La Table, and Whole Foods Market.
+She has been a regular commentator on NPR, and has taught classes at Williams-Sonoma, Sur La Table, and Whole Foods Market.
 She has demonstrated her cooking skills on WGN-TV, WLS, and NBC10!
 Philly.